 This award-winning student organization - formerly known as Students in Free Enterprise - was established in 1987 to teach how the free enterprise system works.
 Enactus runs its own business known as NCC's Best, a free- and direct-trade business that markets wares produced in seven countries by entrepreneurs striving to make the free enterprise system work.

-Final examinations for courses take place Monday through Wednesday after Week 10 each term.
+Final examinations for courses take place after each semester.

 Student-led worship service held at Koten Chapel every Wednesday night.

 Patterson Hall, Ward Hall and the grassy area outside these two buildings.

 Grassy area just north of Seager Hall where you may find students studying or relaxing.